k3enanb4syir/Connect-Four-with-AI/README.md

 3. Fayyadh Dhia Abyan
 4. Marvel Maliq Prabawa

-This is a classic Connect 4 game built in Python using the Pygame library.
+This is a classic Connect 4 game built in Python 🐍 using the Pygame library.
 It features a graphical user interface (GUI) and a challenging AI opponent that uses the Minimax algorithm with alpha-beta pruning to determine its moves.

 ## ✨ Features

-* **Graphical Interface:** A clean, 2D game board rendered with Pygame.
+* **🎨 Graphical Interface:** A clean, 2D game board rendered with Pygame.
-* **Human vs. AI:** Play as Player 1 (Red) against an AI opponent (Yellow).
+* **🙎‍♂️ Human vs. 🤖 AI:** Play as Player 1 (Red) against an AI opponent (Yellow).
-* **Unbeatable AI:** The AI uses the Minimax algorithm (set to a depth of 5) to find the optimal move, making it a challenging opponent.
+* **🧠 Unbeatable AI:** The AI uses the Minimax algorithm (set to a depth of 5) to find the optimal move, making it a challenging opponent.
-* **Simple Controls:** Just click the mouse in the column where you want to drop your piece.
+* **🖱️ Simple Controls:** Just click the mouse in the column where you want to drop your piece.

 ## 🛠 Requirements